Gum Overgrowth: What It Might Mean and How You Can Stop It

 Meet the Practice

 Drs.
-Andrew Barnett and Marshal Goldberg are the periodontists at Lincoln Park Periodontal and Dental Implant Group in Dallas.
-They provide a range of services, including periodontal therapy, gum recontouring, wisdom tooth removal, and more.
+Andrew Barnett is the periodontist at Lincoln Park Periodontal and Dental Implant Group in Dallas.
+He provides a range of services, including periodontal therapy, gum recontouring, wisdom tooth removal, and more.
 To learn more about them and how they may be able to help you address overgrown gums, contact our office at 214-691-2614.

 No Comments